Ronald True: Arrest

-After leaving Yates's flat, True took a taxi to a nearby post office, where he phoned and acquired the chauffeuring services of Luigi Mazzola, whom he instructed to drive to the address of his friend James Armstrong, then pick himself up at the Strand Corner House later that morning.
+After leaving Yates's flat, True took a taxi to a nearby post office, where he phoned Mazzola, whom he instructed to drive to the address of his friend James Armstrong, then pick True himself up at the Strand Corner House later that morning.
 He was then driven to a menswear shop in Coventry Street where he purchased a new suit and bowler hat with money stolen from his victim, remarking to the salesman he had arrived from France via air that very morning and that he had acquired the blood on his clothes in an "aeroplane accident" shortly after crossing the English Channel.
 He then pawned two stolen rings at a Wardour Street pawnbrokers for £25 before, via prearrangement, meeting Armstrong at the Strand Corner House at 11 a.m.
 Mazzola drove the two men to various locations across London before driving the pair to the Hammersmith Palace of Varieties at about 8:40 p.m.
 His services were then dismissed.

 Mazzola then returned to his garage, to find two Scotland Yard investigators—who had learned of True's habitual usage of his chauffeuring services—waiting.
 Having informed the investigators of True's whereabouts, Mazzola was then ordered by the investigators to drive them to the Hammersmith Palace of Varieties.
 True was arrested by four senior police officers inside the theatre at 9:45 p.m. that evening.
 He made no efforts to resist arrest.

 True admitted to the arresting officers that he had been in Yates's flat the previous evening, but claimed to have left the premises when a "tall man, aged thirty-one" had begun arguing with Yates.
 Two days later, he was formally charged with Yates's murder.
 He was held on remand at a Brixton prison, to await trial.
 While incarcerated at this facility, he was placed under the observation of two medical officers, who, noting his excitable personality and insomnia, prescribed him sedatives in an effort to placate his temperament.
 (Note: These medical officers also noted True seemed elated as opposed to despondent over his predicament.)